brennanmcfarland/Cardinal/README.md

 ```

 This project was developed by Brennan McFarland and Emilio Lopez for HackOHI/O 2018.

-## Notes
-Due to laziness, the source code on Github contains the password to one of Emilio's emails.
-That will be changed very promptly.